Tackling the Top Three

 TOP THREE CAUSES OF BURNOUT…OR AT LEAST THEY WERE MY TOP THREE!

-I just came off a three-week sabbatical where I removed myself from everything and everybody.
-Many people much smarter than myself told me three weeks was not long enough, so I knew I had to make the most of every moment, being intentional in my thoughts and actions.
+My husband and I managed to pull off a three-week sabbatical where we removed ourselves from everything and everybody.
+Many people much smarter than myself told us three weeks was not long enough, so we knew we had to make the most of every moment, being intentional in my thoughts and actions.
 It's amazing how much you can accomplish with no phone, no social media, no work, and no appointments.
 I was living in this temporary utopia, determined to make the most of it.
-I needed this adult "time out" to process some things that have happened over the last eight years since we planted our church.
+I needed this adult "time out" to process some things that have happened over the last eight years since we planted our church, pre-Sabbatical.

 Before we started the church, Jack and I had experienced great success at the church before us, while at the same time, building a prosperous, successful business.
 I was building SaveOne and every year had been better than the last.
 I went into this church plant thinking it would be more of the same.
 Success, growth, new friends, great people, locking arms, and marching forward into this new adventure!

 Before we planted, we talked to some dear friends of ours who had started a church about a year before us.
 We asked them to tell us what we didn't know.
 I will never forget my friend saying these words to me, "You'll make more enemies than you ever dreamed."

 "You'll make more enemies than you ever dreamed."